bbbugg/AIStudioToAPI/README.md

   - Supports any size; common sizes are 16x16, 32x32, 48x48 (ICO/PNG) or vector (SVG)
   - Example: `https://example.com/favicon.ico`
   - If not set, no favicon will be displayed
+- `FORCE_THINKING`: Force enable thinking mode for all requests (default: false)
+  - When set to `true`, all requests will use thinking mode regardless of client settings
+- `FORCE_WEB_SEARCH`: Force enable web search for all requests (default: false)
+  - When set to `true`, all requests will include web search capability
+- `FORCE_URL_CONTEXT`: Force enable URL context for all requests (default: false)
+  - When set to `true`, all requests will include URL context capability

 ### 🧠 Model Configuration